raufur-simanto/Multi-Agent-Communication-With-SPADE/README.md

-# Agent-Based Communication System with SPADE and EJABBERD
+# Agent-Based Communication System with SPADE and ejabberd

 ## 📌 Project Summary